MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-private-cloud-from-host-groups-in-VMM.md

 ms.assetid: f34d577d-8e99-4fee-98ab-055d747c3745
 ---
 # How to create a private cloud from host groups in VMM
-You can use this procedure to create a private cloud from resources in one or more host groups in [!INCLUDE[vmm12sp1_long](../../includes/vmm12sp1_long_md.md)].
+You can use this procedure to create a private cloud from resources in one or more host groups in Virtual Machine Manager \(VMM\).
 You can create a private cloud from host groups that contain a single type of host, or from host groups that contain a mix of Hyper\-V and VMware ESX hosts.

 > [!NOTE]
 > You can also create a private cloud from a VMware resource pool.
 For more information, see [How to create a private cloud from a VMware resource pool in VMM](How-to-create-a-private-cloud-from-a-VMware-resource-pool-in-VMM.md).